-This mattress consists of pocketed mini-coils, memory foam, poly-foam, and a Euro-top padding layer.
+This mattress comprises pocketed mini-coils, memory foam, poly-foam, and a Euro-top padding layer.

 It also contains a breathable organic cotton cover for a cooler sleep and an antimicrobial treatment against bacteria, mold, and mildew.

-Saatva states that the mattress is durable and supportive, meaning it may support spinal alignment and reduce joint pain.
+Saatva states that the mattress is durable and supportive, which may support spinal alignment and reduce joint pain.

-People can choose between three levels of firmness and a range of other features.
+People can choose between three firmness levels and a range of other features.
 The manufacturers also note that the Congress of Chiropractic State Associations has approved the mattress.

-It comes in eight different sizes, including a split king, and two height choices.
+It comes in eight sizes, including a split king and two height choices.

-Costumers receive a 180-night trial, free shipping and setup, free removal, a 15-year warranty.
+Customers receive a 365-night trial, free shipping and setup, free removal, and a 15-year warranty.

 Best for rheumatoid and lower back arthritis: DreamCloud Luxury Hybrid Mattress

-This mattress contains innerspring, transition, and gel memory foam layers, which the manufacturer claims provides targeted support and follows the body’s contours.
+This mattress contains innerspring, transition, and gel memory foam layers, which the manufacturer claims provide targeted support and follows the body’s contours.

 Additionally, the manufacturer states that the gel memory foam will help relieve pressure points.